Mom’s best 6-ingredient meatloaf is now the ultimate comfort food: Stuffed with cheese! Double the recipe; you’ll want leftovers for sandwiches!

-- 6 ounces Roth Original Havarti cheese, shredded
+- 6 ounces Havarti cheese shredded (see note 4)

-In a standing mixer fitted with the paddle attachment, or in a large bowl by hand, combine beef, onion, eggs, oats, ketchup, Worcestershire sauce, 1 teaspoon salt, and 1/4 teaspoon pepper.
+- In a standing mixer fitted with the paddle attachment, or in a large bowl by hand, combine beef, onion, eggs, oats, ½ cup ketchup, Worcestershire sauce, 1 teaspoon salt, and ½ teaspoon pepper.
 Mix on low until combined.

 - Rinse a 9-inch by 5-inch loaf pan with water (to help the meatloaf release).
 Pack the meat mixture tightly in to the pan.

 - Leaving a 1/2-inch wall on each side, carve out a well about 5 inches long and 1 inch wide and set the excess meat mixture aside.